rohan843/isc2-cc-cert-notes/README.md

 ### The CIA Triad

 This triad is composed of 3 key terms: confidentiality, integrity, and availability.
+It is so-created to make important components of security sound relevant to non - technical people.